Skip to Content

 This is not the case with Zeavola, which as one of the most sustainable hotels in Thailand and Southeast Asia, has all sorts of sustainable business practices in place.

-Zeavola fosters the local community and respects the way of life of the Sea Gypsies who live in the area, chooses to buy local products like fish from the local fishermen , and organizes activities in schools, festivals, etc for the community.
+Zeavola fosters the local community and respects the way of life of the Sea Gypsies who live in the area, chooses to buy local products like fish from the local fishermen, and organizes activities in schools and festivals for the community.
+They also have a very cool project to support Laem Tong School with Friday lunch sessions.

-When it comes to being green, Zeavola has systems in place to reduce energy and water consumption, biodegradable practices to give back to nature, and the recycling process is handled by the staff that then sells the recyclable items and keep the profits in the staff’s fund.
+When it comes to being green, Zeavola has systems in place to reduce energy and water consumption, biodegradable practices to give back to nature, and the recycling process is handled by the staff that then sells the recyclable items and keeps the profits in the staff’s fund.

 Other initiatives include the daily cleaning of Laem Tong Beach (not just in front of the resort), a complicated laundry system designed to save chemicals and energy, a rainwater collection system, and a reverse osmosis treatment that treats used water which is then utilized to watering the garden.

-Rates at Zeavola start at $225 for a Village Suite and $248 for a Garden Suite.
+Rates at Zeavola start at $286 for a Village Suite and $325 for a Garden Suite.

-Check out RATES AND AVAILABILITY at Zeavola Resort
+Check out RATES AND AVAILABILITY at Zeavola Resort.

 Disclaimer.
 We were kindly hosted by Zeavola Resort through Green Pearls in Phi Phi.
 All opinions are my own and cannot be influenced – I truly had a fantastic time at Zeavola!